BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 ## Description

-Compatible with both PC and all consoles (Playstation and Xbox).<br />
+Compatible with both PC and all consoles (PlayStation and Xbox).<br />
 Thoroughly tested on PC, Xbox One, PlayStation 5, and PlayStation 3 ensuring 100% compatibility.

 To be clear, the script does not explicitly indicate which IP corresponds to which in-game username.<br />